RohTol/Hotel-Overbooking/PreliminaryModel.md

 | Stacked RF (No Cost, thr = 0.7) | 0.8882 | 0.7324 | 0.7287 | **0.9658** | 0.8473 |
 | Stacked RF (Cost Weighted) | \*\*0.8949\* | 0.7577 | 0.8092 | 0.9367 | 0.8729 |

+Overall, **the stacked random forest with the cost matrix is the best model** for hotel operational use.

 ## Step 11: Profit

+Based on performance, we have determined that the stacked random forest with the cost matrix is most optimal.
+Next, we will confirm this by checking how each model affects hotels’ financial performances.

 ### Confusion Matrix